Rokiis1/roadmap/date_and_time/date_and_time.md

 from datetime import date
 ```

-A specific date can be created by passing the year, month, and day.
+A specific date can be created by passing the year, month and day.

 ```py
 today = date(2026, 3, 24)